vincent-zurczak/petals-se-client/README.md

 --------------------------------------

 Under *test/main/java*, in the package *org.ow2.petals.engine.client.swt.manual*, execute the class **Main**.
-This will open a dialog with the component's user interface. a mock is used in place of Petals ESB.
+This will open a dialog with the component's user interface.
+A mock is used in place of Petals ESB.

 Compiling the Component